MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/xamarin-android.md

 -keep class com.microsoft.azure.mobile.push.PushMessagingService
 ```

-### 1.3.
-Add to AndroidManifest.xml

-Add the following lines between your

 ## 2. Add Mobile Center Push to your app

 Please follow the [Get started](~/sdk/getting-started/xamarin.md) section if you haven't set up and started the SDK in your application yet.